Work Play About Contact

 Foundry home screen: a welcome header, primary actions, a pick up where you left off row, and quick task shortcuts

-The full high-fidelity Foundry redesign, embedded and clickable.
-Explore Discover, the Models page, filtering, and side-by-side compare, right here.
+Before it shipped, the redesign lived here: a full high-fidelity prototype, embedded and clickable.
+Explore Discover, the Models page, filtering, and side-by-side compare, then see the shipped solution next.

 Interactive Walkthrough